socketio/socket.io-client-cpp/Tutorial.md

 }
 ```

-We also need to connect them in `MainWindow` constructor.
+Then connect them in `MainWindow` constructor.

 ```C++
     connect(this,SIGNAL(RequestAddListItem(QListWidgetItem*)),this,SLOT(AddListItem(QListWidgetItem*)));
 ```

 ###Init sio::client in MainWindow
-Since we are making a single window application, we let `MainWindow` class holding the `sio::client`.
+For single window applications, simply let `MainWindow` class holding the `sio::client` object:

 declare a `unique_ptr` member of `sio::client` and Several event handling functions in `mainwindow.h`

 ```C++